The decision to have an abortion is an important one, and it is something that Brook Cornwall are able to support you with.

 Generally, an abortion should be carried out as early in the pregnancy as possible, usually before 12 weeks and ideally before 9 weeks where possible.

 In the UK, it is legal to have an abortion up to 24 weeks.
 If there is a serious health risk to the pregnant person or the baby, this can be extended.

-You do not need to make an appointment with your GP, Brook or another sexual health clinic to access this service, but if you want to talk to one of our team about your options please get in touch with Brook Cornwall.
+You do not need to make an appointment with your GP, Brook or another sexual health clinic to access abortion services, but if you want to talk to one of our team about your options or if you would like help accessing abortion services, please get in touch with Brook Cornwall.

 Marie Stopes also offers abortion services in St Austell, Plymouth and Exeter.
 Visit the Marie Stopes website, call them on 0345 300 8090, or email them at firstname.lastname@example.org to find out more.